-The Trust will be working with academies with balances over 8% to ensure these reserves are recommitted to lost activities where appropriate and to ensure that there is further planned investment to reduce excessive balances through medium term financial planning.
+The Trust will continues to work with its academies to ensure these reserves are recommitted to lost activities where appropriate and to ensure that there is further planned investment to reduce excessive balances through medium term financial planning.

-As at the 31st August 2021, the restricted fixed asset fund included £35.1m that can only be realised by disposing of tangible fixed assets.
+As at the 31st August 2022, the restricted fixed asset fund included £35.5m that can only be realised by disposing of tangible fixed assets.